Hiring Goats for Targeted Weed Control

 The goal is to build up healthy soil

 The goal is to build the soil so it can produce the kinds of plants that we want to grow there.
-What we need is to be looking at the water cycle, mineral cycle, energy flow and succession.
-Ewe4ic Geological Services (aka Goat Green) worked last year in seven states, moving from job to job, migrating north to south, and up and down in elevation; working all the time.
+What we need is to be looking at the water cycle, mineral cycle, energy flow, and succession.
+Ewe4ic Geological Services (aka Goat Green, LLC) worked last year in seven states, moving from job to job, migrating north to south, and up and down in elevation; working all the time.

 Jobs include federal contracts with the U.S. Fish and Wildlife Service, Bureau of Reclamation, Bureau of Land Management, the U.S. Forest Service, as well as state, county, and city contracts.

 We take a lot of data while we are herding goats.
 We use a video camera with a GPS unit hooked into it.
 We then create a noxious weed layer that can go into any government database for their noxious weed inventory.
-Inventory of common weeds poisonous to grazing livestock, cattle, sheep include Larkspur, Musk thistle, Plumeless thistle, Poison hemlock, and more..
+Inventory of common weeds poisonous to grazing livestock, cattle, sheep includes Larkspur, Musk thistle, Plumeless thistle, Poison hemlock, and more.